PrudhviGNV/Speech-Emotion-Recognization/README.md

   ```

- Below is the code snippet to extract features from each file.
+<br>Below is the code snippet to extract features from each file.
   ```python

 def extract_feature(file_name, **kwargs):